roytang/blog/content/notes/2013/06/343431144383066112/index.md

 title: ''
 ---

 Browsers!
 This is a call to action to euthanize yet another despised Microsoft product.

-{{< img src="BMQbE8lCIAAmjNn.png" >}}